mikegi/shift-zabbix-template/README.md

 Copy userparameter_shift.conf to /etc/zabbix/zabbix_agentd.d/ - userparameter_shift.conf must
 be updated if you want to use a different port than port 9503

+Checking the logfiles requires Active Checks to be configured.

 Restart the zabbix-agent

 Installation in the Zabbix Server